|Court:||United States District Court for the District of Massachusetts|

 |Case Team:||James M. Fee, Alexander T. Payne|

-This is a securities class action filed on behalf of all persons who purchased shares of Boston Scientific Corporation (“Boston Scientific” or the “Company”) securities from April 24, 2019 through November 16, 2020, inclusive (the “Class Period”).
+This is a securities class action filed on behalf of all persons who purchased shares of Boston Scientific Corporation (“Boston Scientific” or the “Company”) common stock from February 6, 2019 through November 16, 2020, inclusive (the “Class Period”).
 The action is brought against Boston Scientific and certain of the Company’s senior executives and asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.

 On March 30, 2021, the Honorable Douglas P. Woodlock appointed BLB&G client Union Asset Management AG as Lead Plaintiff and BLB&G as Lead Counsel for the class.